Practice and Training

 5) Perform 4-minute slices of consecutive interpretation, preferably in front of an audience made up of your colleagues or of ‘pure consumers’ who have no knowledge of the source language – this is a good motivator for young interpreters, as it places them in a situation where their interpretation is truly necessary, a welcome change from the artificial circumstances in which most such tasks tend to be carried out in a learning environment.

-6) Spend a considerable amount of time ‘shadowing’ elegant, flowing and convincing speeches in all your active languages (‘A’ just as much as ‘B’).
+6) Spend a considerable amount of time ‘shadowing’ elegant, flowing and convincing speeches in all your active languages, ‘A’ just as much as ‘B’ - I have a lengthy list of such speeches in English, and will happily provide it to any who might ask (using the contact link on this website).
 Do not forget that even your mother tongue will not yet be at a level sufficient to be able to professionally interpret complex arguments and ideas.
 In addition, shadowing is the best possible tool for acquiring a strong ‘B’ language, so that it can be employed reflexively, confidently and convincingly: after many tens of hours of practice, this technique will help you automatically employ correct vocabulary and register in your ‘A’ language, and appropriate cadences, accent and rhythms in your ‘B’ language.

 ANNEX I